-Diane Reko, Chief Executive Officer and Chairman of the board is not independent because she is an executive officer of the Company.
+Diane Reko, Chief Executive Officer and Chairman of the Board is not independent because she is an executive officer of the Company.

-2. Directorship - If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the issuer.
+2. jurisdiction or a foreign jurisdiction, identify both the director and the issuer.

-The following current directors are also directors of other reporting issuers.
+No current director of the Company is also a director of any other reporting issuers.